MichaelHaussmann/spil/docs/configuration.md

 If no configuration is found, the `hamlet_conf` folder is added to the python path during spil import.

+### Adapting the demo config

 The easiest way to start, is to adapt the existing config to your needs.

+- Copy or move the `hamlet_conf` folder to a location of your choice, and add it to your python path.
+- You can rename it.
+- The configuration files inside the folder, `spil_*_conf.py`,  must keep the same naming.

 ### Included config files